noon92/femtofox/foxbuntu_install.md

 3. Insert the microSD card into the Luckfox Pico Mini.
 The microSD slot is on the back of the board.
 4. Configure the Femtofox using one of the following methods:
 	* For USB config, following the instructions on the [USB Configuration Tool](usb_config.md) page, prepare your USB flash drive with your desired settings.
 Using a USB OTG adapter, plug the USB flash drive into the *data* USB port (the port on the Luckfox.
 	* On Femtofox Pro, connect the *Power USB-C port* to your PC with a cable, and open a serial console application such as PuTTY for windows.
 Select your the Femtofox's COM port (find the correct COM port in Windows hitting <kbd>WIN</kbd>+<kbd>R</kbd> and entering `cmd /k wmic path Win32_SerialPort get DeviceID, Description && pause`.
-The port should be named
+The port should be named "USB-SERIAL CH340".
 	* Use a USB UART serial adapter to connect to UART2 (serial debug pins).
 	* Use an ethernet cable and SSH in.
 Femtofox's default hostname is femtofox.local.
 5. Connect the Femtofox to power, either via the *power USB-C port* (Pro model only, on the same side as the ethernet port) or via the power-in JST power plug.